 The American computer maker was a pioneer in predicting and realizing changes that would happen to the music industry: Customers aren’t buying CDs anymore, but share music over the Internet or download songs to a wide variety of mobile music players.
-Apple focused on organization development & change and invented iTunes.
+Apple focused on organizational development & change and invented iTunes.

 A few years later, the iPhone revolutionized the use of the cell phone.
 The smartphone was invented.
 A whole new market for apps developed.
 Now the company is looking for more breakthrough innovations.

 One could have been the iCar (Apple car).
-To do that, the company and its employees need to understand how cars are designed, built and marketed.
+To do that, the company and its employees need to understand how cars are designed, built, and marketed.
 Apple has therefore approached experts from established car manufacturers to leverage their expertise.
 However, there is no release date for this yet.

 Introducing new technologies within the company

-Companies use new technologies, for example information or production technologies, which must be learned and mastered by employees.
+Companies use new technologies, for example, information or production technologies, which must be learned and mastered by employees.
 This usually includes: